deepinx/ems-beat-detection/README.md

 ## Citation

-If you find this repository useful in your research, please consider to cite the following related papers:
+If you find this EMS method useful in your research, please consider to cite the following related papers:

 ```
 @article{Liu2016An,